 “Fighting for you.”
 For 16 years, that’s been my motto as a consumer investigative reporter.
 The stories you shared with me exposed fraud, shut down businesses, sent people to prison, forced car manufacturers to fix 5 million melting dashboards, led to class action lawsuits, and legal action from Attorneys General, and prompted Palm Beach County to make changes to its gas sign ordinance.

 Who should I hire?

 So many of you have asked me for consumer advice throughout the years from whose the best contractor to hire or how not to get ripped off when buying a car.
 Your questions prompted this website.
 It’s a resource guide to empower you to make smart consumer decisions while staying on top of the latest consumer issues.
 While I got my start solving your problems, I’m branching out now that I’m a new mom.
 I’ll be solving everyday mommy problems, finding ways to make our lives more efficient, testing products, and tackling issues all new parents face.

 My career began behind the scenes at ESPN.
 A fellow Syracuse grad gave me my first break.
 It was at a glamorous place, but wasn’t a glamorous job.
 My mission – log thousands of soccer games and create a video tape library system for ESPN International.
 I set my mind to it, and quickly got noticed earning a spot covering the Women’s World Cup.
-The production manager was reluctant to hire a kid in college, but my colleagues convinced him and two weeks later he apologized for almost passing me over.

 My efforts have saved consumers countless amounts of money.
 One driver won more than a million dollars in a lawsuit that focused on a ripoff at Chad Franklin Suzuki.